buildpacks/rfcs/text/0000-distribution-team.md

 # What it is
 [what-it-is]: #what-it-is

 The Distribution team is responsible for maintaining tools and services that support the distribution and discovery of buildpacks.
-It own the following repos:
+It owns the following repos:

 * [Buildpack Registry Index](https://github.com/buildpacks/registry-index)
 * [Buildpack Registry Namespace Owners](https://github.com/buildpacks/registry-namespaces)